Striving to remove barriers that prevent us from building Vibrant, Diverse, Inclusive, Accessible Communities!

 As the world becomes increasingly interconnected, the need for peace and unity has never been more pressing.

-Baha'is around the world are working tirelessly to remove barriers that prevent us from building vibrant communities where everyone can thrive.
-From combating gender inequality to promoting racial harmony, and removing barriers that prevent People with Disabilities and other marginalized community members from participating in activities and events, programs and services, and being provided accessible materials.
-These efforts are part of a larger movement towards establishing the spiritual foundations for lasting peace and security for all humanity.
-Through our collective action and dedication, Baha'is are inspiring others to join us in this noble endeavor, and together, we are creating a brighter future for generations to come.
+Baha’is around the world are working together to remove barriers that keep us from building vibrant communities where everyone can truly belong and thrive.
+This includes confronting gender inequality, fostering racial unity, and removing barriers that prevent People with Disabilities and other marginalized community members from fully participating in activities and events, accessing programs and services, and receiving materials in accessible formats.

 ‘Abdu’l-Bahá saw in World War I a harrowing lesson of the human necessity for peace – and of the darkness that can ensue without peace.
 He knew and wrote extensively that nothing short of the establishment of the spiritual foundations for peace could result in lasting peace and security for humanity.
 In His written works, ‘Abdu’l-Bahá repeatedly draws our attention to the need for establishing the spiritual prerequisites for peace, requisites which, in turn, remove the barriers to peace, such as racial prejudice, sexism, economic inequalities, sectarianism, and nationalism. - Shahrzad Sabet